mikeschen/FridayCodeReviewVacation/Readme1.md

-# Personal Portfolio Website
+# Vacation Planner App

-#### Website Portfolio for Michael Schennum, 01.08.2016
+#### Vacation Planner App, 01.08.2016

 #### By Michael Schennum

 ## Description

-This website is to showcase my portfolio of websites and web apps.
-This site is an exercise in HTML, CSS and Bootstrap.
+This app will help users pick their dream vacation from a series of five questions.
+It returns three suggestions.

 ## Setup/Installation Requirements

-Load index.html into browser or go online to http://mikeschen.github.io/
+Load index.html into browser

 ## Known Bugs

-Some issues with older browers, notably IE 6 and 8.
+No known bugs.

 ## Support and contact details